Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 Caffeine causes anxiety by many mechanisms — increasing stress hormones, reducing calming neurotransmitters, causing reactive hypoglycemia, depleting nutrients, and reducing blood flow to the brain.

-If you’ve decided that eliminating caffeine would be a good idea, learn how to quit caffeine with minimal side effects in our article on caffeine addiction.
+If you’ve decided that eliminating caffeine would be a good idea, learn how to quit caffeine with minimal side effects in our article on caffeine addiction and withdrawal.